Firefighter – Thunder Bay – 2021

 - May be required to provide a successful driver’s record (uncertified)

-- After training, must obtain and maintain an Ontario Class ‘D’ licence with a ‘Z’ endorsement
+- After training, must be able to obtain and maintain an Ontario Class ‘D’ licence with a ‘Z’ endorsement

 - Must possess or be able to obtain Standard First Aid, CPR certification and defibrillation certification

-- Must meet standards for visual acuity (Best-corrected – stable 20/20 binocular visual acuity with no less than 20/100 in the worse eye [soft or RGP contacts, glasses/lens inserts are all acceptable] and Un-corrected – stable 20/100 binocular visual acuity), normal colour vision and vision field testing)
+- Must meet standards for visual acuity (Best-corrected – stable 20/40 binocular visual acuity with no less than 20/100 in the worse eye [soft or RGP contacts, glasses/lens inserts are all acceptable] and Un-corrected – stable 20/100 binocular visual acuity), normal colour vision (testing with either Ishihara Colour Vision Test or the Farnsworth D-15) and vision field testing

 - Must undergo medical pre-placement health screening including successful completion of the Corporation’s employment medical examination, possible MTO medical exam, along with baseline audiometric and pulmonary function testing